VicerInfoTech/TIF_AI/doc/README_DETAILED.md

 ## Overview

-SQL Insight Agent is an intelligent Natural Language to SQL (NL2SQL) system that enables non-technical users to query databases using plain English.
+AQ Insight Agent is an intelligent Natural Language to SQL (NL2SQL) system that enables non-technical users to query databases using plain English.
 The system leverages multiple LLM providers with automatic fallback, maintains conversation context, and uses vector embeddings for intelligent schema discovery.

 ### What Makes It Special?